Which Factors Impact Mortgage Interest Rates?

 Fears about the United States’ economy can impact mortgage interest rates.
 When the stock market plummets and there is uncertainty about it, mortgage rates tend to fall.
 On the other side, the economy’s improvement can send mortgage interest rates higher.

 The stability of the economy is an important factor in getting the best mortgage interest rate you can when the time comes to buy.
 Inflation can also play a role in the direction of rates.
 When the inflation rate is high, interest rates are likely to follow it.

 When there is a higher demand for homes, mortgage interest rates can increase.
 When the demand is lower, rates can decrease.

 Supply and demand can also be impacted by how much a bank has available.
 When a customer opens a bank account, the money put in it becomes available for the bank to lend to other customers.
 The more a bank is able to lend, the more credit is available to a potential home buyer.
 Mortgage interest rates can drop when that supply is greater.

 Natural disasters or instability with politics can drive interest rates down.
-When issues happen overseas, it can create questions abut the future of the United States economy.
-That anxiety can cause investors to move money to places that are more safe, such as mortgage-backed securities.
+When issues happen overseas, it can create questions about the future of the United States economy.
+That anxiety can cause investors to move money to places that are safer, such as mortgage-backed securities.